-This week we have looked at a religion that offers its followers freedom from suffering and a hope that a lasting peace and freedom can be found through following the teachings and practices of Buddha.
-You’ll see a focus in achieving an inner peace, calmness through meditation, a focus on right living and clear thinking, and a striving to avoid suffering and finding happiness.
+So, we have just looked at a religion that offers its followers freedom from suffering and a hope that a lasting peace and freedom can be found through following the teachings and practices of Buddha.
+You will see a focus in achieving an inner peace, calmness through meditation, a focus on right living and clear thinking, and a striving to avoid suffering and finding happiness.

-It’s difficult to believe such goals would be wrong and that following such a religion leads to eternal separation from God, but again this week we see this is another form of man developing his own plan of salvation based on his world and his views and his thoughts, and not on God the Creator of all things.
+It is a little hard to believe that such goals would be wrong and that following such a religion would lead to eternal separation from God, but again we see that this is simply another form of man developing his own plan of salvation based on his world and his views and his thoughts, and not on God the Creator of all things.

 God clearly tells us that His thoughts are not our thoughts, and that His ways are not our ways.
 He is our only salvation and He will be our only Judge.